 We had a few renditions of the dish while there, one being at a weekend market at the Thapae Gate.
 If there is one market to experience while in Chiang Mai, it is this one.

-However, if you were to ask me where we had our best version of Khao Soi, it would have to be the one we had during a Lanna Bike and Boat tour we took with Buffalo Tours in an ancient city about an hour away from Central Chiang Mai called, Wiang Kum Kam.
+If you were to ask me where we had our best version of Khao Soi, it would have to be the one we had during a Lanna Bike and Boat tour we took in an ancient city about an hour away from Central Chiang Mai called, Wiang Kum Kam.

 The bike tour took us through temple ruins, which were also significant in terms of lineage, as the temples are aesthetically and architecturally closer to those found in Burma and Laos as opposed to ones found in Southern Thailand.